gabredw/cs-215-portfolio/README.md

 ## Projects
-[Homwork 06: Analysis of Conflict Events Between Palestine and Israel](https://gabredw.github.io/conflict-events-analysis/)
+[Homwork 06: Analysis of Conflict Events Between Palestine and Israel](https://gabredw.github.io/conflict-events-analysis/) An analysis of the disparities and dynamics of politcal violence between Palestine and Israel.
+Political Violence in the ACLED Codebook is defined as a single altercation defined by “the use of force by a group with a political purpose/motivation, or with distinct political effects.”

 ## Data Sources and Project Ideas
 ### Idea 1: